Mohawk veterans haul load of 5,337 wreaths for Wreaths Across America

 “For me, it’s about honoring him and his fellow warriors because the holidays are when we miss him the most,” Lea Eppich said.

-Wreaths Across America is a non-profit organization that coordinates the annual transport, delivery and placement of more than two million wreaths on the graves of U.S. veterans across the world.
+Wreaths Across America is a non-profit organization that coordinates the annual transport, delivery and placement of more than 2 million wreaths on the graves of U.S. veterans across the world.

+While the Eppichs are long-term personal volunteers for Wreaths Across America, Mohawk committed to support the organization for the first time this year.

-Mohawk hosted a ceremony to send the loaded truck off from the Career Center on their Calhoun campus Thursday morning, complete with a police escort.
+Mohawk hosted a ceremony to send the loaded truck off from the Career Center on their Calhoun campus last week, complete with a police escort.

 “One in five Mohawk truck drivers is a veteran,” said Cameron Taylor Sr., manager of Fleet Operations for Mohawk.
 “We’re proud of their service, and we’re proud of the contributions they make to our business every single day.
 We felt like this was a perfect opportunity to honor our Mohawk veterans and share our deepest appreciation for men and women who gave their lives serving our country.”

 Mohawk covered the cost for company drivers to pick up and deliver the load of wreaths to their final destination.
 Drivers Seth Pippin and Todd Miles, who is a veteran, drove the company’s specially-wrapped trailer roundtrip from Calhoun to pick up wreaths in Columbia Falls, Maine.
-The Eppichs left Thursday to transport the wreaths from Calhoun to Texas where Stanley Clay, another Mohawk truck driver and veteran, will deliver them to the Dallas-Fort Worth National Cemetery.
+The Eppichs left on Dec.
+12 to transport the wreaths from Calhoun to Texas where Stanley Clay, another Mohawk truck driver and veteran, delivered them to the Dallas-Fort Worth National Cemetery.

-Taylor said during the ceremony Thursday morning that 43,400 wreaths will be laid at the cemetery Saturday, marking the first time each and every grave their will be covered.
-By comparison, only 28,000 wreaths were placed last year.
+Thousands of wreaths were laid at the cemetery on Dec.
+14, covering each and every grave.

 “Mohawk is proud to support causes that mean a great deal to our people and our communities,” Taylor said.
 “Our teams do that in a lot of different ways – and this is one that’s incredibly special to our drivers.
 We’re glad we could be a part of this program that honors our veterans and their families.”